mtaufen/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 - Both  `ConfigMapRef.UID` and the `ConfigMapRef.Namespace`-`ConfigMapRef.Name` pair must unambiguously refer to the same object.
 - The referenced object must exist.
 - The referenced object must be a `ConfigMap`.
-- As noted above, the referent `ConfigMap`'s name must be of the form `^(?P<nameDash>(?P<name>[a-z0-9.\-]*){0,1}-){0,1}(?P<alg>[a-z0-9]+-(?P<hash>[a-f0-9]+)$`.
+- As noted above, the referent `ConfigMap`'s name must be of the form `{name}-{alg}-{hash}`.

 The Kubelet must have permission to read `ConfigMap`s in the namespace that contains the referenced `ConfigMap`.

-If the `spec.configSource` is empty, the Kubelet will use its `config-dir/init` configuration or built-in defaults (including values from flags that currently map to configuration) if `config-dir/init` is also absent.
+If the `spec.configSource` is empty, the Kubelet will use its "init" configuration or built-in defaults (including values from flags that currently map to configuration) if the "init" config is also absent.

 If the `spec.configSource` is invalid (or if some other issue prevents syncing configuration with what is specified on the `Node`):
-- If the Kubelet is in its startup sequence, it will defer to its LKG configuration and report the failure to determine the desired configuration in via a `NodeCondition` (discussed later).
+- If the Kubelet is in its startup sequence, it will defer to its LKG configuration and report the failure to determine the desired configuration via a `NodeCondition` (discussed later) when the status sync loop starts.
 - If the failure to determine desired configuration occurs as part of the configuration sync-loop operation of a live Kubelet, the failure will be reported in a `NodeCondition` (discussed later), but the Kubelet will not change its configuration.
 This is to prevent disrupting live Kubelets in the event of user error.

-If the `spec.configSource` is correct and using `ConfigMapRef`, the Kubelet checkpoints this `ConfigMap` to `config-dir`, as specified above in the *Representing and Referencing Configuration* section.
+If the `spec.configSource` is correct and using `ConfigMapRef`, the Kubelet checkpoints this `ConfigMap` to the `dynamic-config-dir`, as specified above in the *Representing and Referencing Configuration* section.

-The Kubelet sets its current configuration by directing a symlink called `.cur`, which lives at `{node-config-dir}/.cur`, to point at the directory associated with the desired configuration checkpoint.
-For instance, it might point to `{node-config-dir}/checkpoints/{UID}`.
-This symlink will not exist when the node is initially provisioned; the Kubelet will create it if it does not exist.
-The default destination of the symlink will be `/dev/zero`, which indicates that the init configuration or built-in defaults should be treated as the current configuration.

-To begin using a new configuration, the Kubelet simply sets `{node-config-dir}/.cur`, calls `os.Exit(0)`, and relies on the process manager (e.g. `systemd`) to restart it.
+The Kubelet serializes a "current" and "last-known-good" `NodeConfigSource` to disk to track which configuration it is currently using, and which to roll back to in the event of a failure.
+If either of these files is empty, the Kubelet interprets this as "use the local config," whether that means the combination of built-in defaults and flags, or the "init" config.

 The Kubelet detects new configuration by watching the `Node` object for changes to the `spec.configSource` field.
-When the Kubelet detects new configuration, it checkpoints it as necessary, sets `{node-config-dir}/.cur`, and restarts to begin using it.
+When the Kubelet detects new configuration, it checkpoints it as necessary, saves the new `NodeConfigSource` to the "current" file, and calls `os.Exit(0)`.
+This relies on the process manager (e.g. `systemd`) to restart the Kubelet.
+When the Kubelet restarts, it will attempt to load the new configuration.

 ##### Metrics for Bad Configuration